 It’s important that each of your social accounts is authentic and active

-Along with having an authentic and active Facebook Page connected to each Instagram Business Profile, ensure that each of your Instagram Business accounts is also active with real followers, and used for an authentic purpose.
-If Instagram or Facebook sense unauthentic behaviour, they can disconnect your API access without explanation.
+Along with having an authentic and active Facebook Page connected to each Instagram Business Account, ensure that each of your Instagram Business accounts is also active with real followers, and used for an authentic purpose.
+If Instagram or Facebook sense unauthentic behavior, they can disconnect your API access without explanation.

 Confirming your social account’s email address helps prove its authenticity